Ciprofloxacin: Pharmacokinetics

-The extended release oral tablets allow once-daily administration by releasing the drug more slowly in the gastrointestinal tract.
+The extended release tablets allow once-daily administration by releasing the drug more slowly in the gastrointestinal tract.
 These tablets contain 35% of the administered dose in an immediate-release form and 65% in a slow-release matrix.
 Maximum serum concentrations are achieved between 1 and 4 hours after administration.
 Compared to the 250- and 500-mg immediate-release tablets, the 500-mg and 1000-mg XR tablets provide higher Cmax, but the 24‑hour AUCs are equivalent.

-Ciprofloxacin immediate-release tablets contain ciprofloxacin as the hydrochloride salt, and the XR tablets contain a mixture of the hydrochloride salt as the free base.
+Ciprofloxacin immediate-release tablets contain ciprofloxacin as the hydrochloride salt, and the XR tablets contain a mixture of the hydrochloride salt and the free base.

 Chemical properties

 Ciprofloxacin is 1-cyclopropyl-6-fluoro-1,4-dihydro-4-oxo-7-(1-piperazinyl)-3-quinolinecarboxylic acid.
 Its empirical formula is C17H18FN3O3 and its molecular weight is 331.4 g/mol.
 It is a faintly yellowish to light yellow crystalline substance.

 Ciprofloxacin hydrochloride (USP) is the monohydrochloride monohydrate salt of ciprofloxacin.
 It is a faintly yellowish to light yellow crystalline substance with a molecular weight of 385.8 g/mol.
 Its empirical formula is C17H18FN3O3HCl•H2O.